Popular searches

 A ticket for one to Tanzania's legendary locations

 So often, planning a solo adventure to a country as vast and diverse as Tanzania can be complicated – and really quite pricey too – but thanks to a host of set-departure trips, it’s easier than you might think.
 Set-departure trips in Tanzania are just that: pre-organised itineraries that depart on specific dates throughout the year and with a certain number of spaces available.
-These trips cater for all types of travel, solo or not, but as the trip is based on a set number of travellers, you’ll often save quite a few pennies if you’re travelling single.
-For solo adventurers, these trips take care of all the practicalities of travel, but also allow you to enjoy plenty of opportunity to exchange exclamations with fellow guests, while enjoying the many benefits of going solo.
+These trips cater for all types of travel, solo or not, but as the trip is based on a set number of travellers, you’ll often save quite a few pennies if you’re travelling alone.
+For solo adventurers, these trips take care of all the practicalities of travel, but also allow you to enjoy plenty of opportunities to exchange exclamations with fellow guests, while enjoying the many benefits of Tanzania solo travels.

 Sound good?
-Read on for two of our favourite trips for solo travel in Tanzania.
+Read on for two of our favourite trips for solo travel in Tanzania, as well as some top tips for how to make the most of your holiday.

 Solo Travel in Tanzania